citation-js/bibtex-parser-experiments/README.md

 ### Zotero

-Zotero Translators are notoriously hard to use stand-alone, as they depend on a Zotero framework in the global scope.
-Additionally, it converts to Zotero API JSON while parsing the syntax.
-This results in it only returning 3322 entries, as it does not recognise the BibLaTeX-only `@electronic` type.
+Zotero Translators are hard to use stand-alone, as they depend on a Zotero framework in the global scope.
+Additionally, because it converts to Zotero API JSON while parsing the syntax, it only returns 3322 entries, as it does not recognise the BibLaTeX-only `@electronic` type.

 ### Better BibTeX for Zotero (BBT)

-Using `@retorquere/bibtex-parser`, this performs pretty okay.
+Using `@retorquere/bibtex-parser`, this performs very well.
+I have not had a chance to test out all the parser features fopr literal/text/name values yet.